nopelt/FS25_D3D12_Error_Fix/README.md

 - The biggest issue: if you alt+tab, the game will instantly shut down.

 ### Second Fix (Downgrade from 1.3 to Legacy Version — Use if it worked before the update):
+1. Make sure your auto-update is turned off in Steam.
+The files on Google Drive are 4GB because they contain the old version of the game files.
-1. Download the downgrader from Google Drive and extract it.
+2. Download the downgrader from Google Drive and extract it.
 Here’s the link: [Downgrader Download](https://drive.google.com/file/d/1vwMeTYPD6aNXXUKclKGzkemwMl5ot92D/view?usp=drive_link).
-2. Copy `Downgrader.bat` to `Steam\steamapps\common`.
+3. Copy `Downgrader.bat` to `Steam\steamapps\common`.
 Make sure it’s in the `common` folder, not the `FarmingSimulator25` folder.
-3. Run `Downgrader.bat` as administrator.
+4. Run `Downgrader.bat` as administrator.
-4. Copy all files and folders from the `OLD` folder to the `Farming Simulator 25` folder.
+5. Copy all files and folders from the `OLD` folder to the `Farming Simulator 25` folder.
-5. Run `Steam\steamapps\common\Farming Simulator 25\x64\FarmingSimulator2025Game.exe` to launch the game.
+6. Run `Steam\steamapps\common\Farming Simulator 25\x64\FarmingSimulator2025Game.exe` to launch the game.

 The downgrader will simply delete the updated files and subfolders.
 For peace of mind, you can open it with Notepad to check for any harmful commands.
 - `del` means file deletion.